Reset All

 What are the key changes under the new final-year Fees Free policy?

-The final 24 months of work-based training costs may be reimbursed to the learner if the eligibility criteria are met.
-The eligible learners will now make the claim for reimbursement via IRD on completion of their qualification.
+The final 24 months of work-based training costs may be reimbursed to the learner if they are eligible.
+Eligible learners will need to make the claim for reimbursement via IRD once they have completed their qualification.

 Employer